Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 375

-This list follows the information format developed for the Retina 6K and 8K *complete* list threads.
-I have not deleted the OP's original uploaded spreadsheet graphic, just for posterity.
-Note that they also included the DIY 5k Monitor - success :) mega thread.
+[July 2025]* This list follows the information format developed for the Retina 6K and 8K *complete* list threads.
+The OP's original May 2023 spreadsheet graphic has been retained for posterity.
+Note that the OP also included the DIY 5k Monitor - success :) mega thread.
 You, too, can make a Retina 5K display from your old iMac!

 Announced: